-In 2018, our total income was €2,046,049, of which €752,709 (37% of overall) was in Section 39 grants from the Health Service Executive.
+In 2019, as per the audited accounts for the year (the latest currently available), our total income was €1,735,588, of which €764,273 (44% of overall) was in Section 39 grants from the Health Service Executive.
 This statutory funding is operated under seven regional service level agreements (SLAs) and we provide detailed annual reports to the HSE for each of these agreements.

-We require additional funding from other sources in order to continue to provide our services and in 2018, €698,954 was raised through donations, memberships and legacies.
-A total of €247,554 was raised through other trading activities that included raffles, lotteries, campaigns, appeals and fundraising events.
-In 2018, the Fundraising total was therefore €946,508.
+We require additional funding from other sources in order to continue to provide our services and in 2019, €362,857 was raised through donations, memberships and legacies.
+A total of € 231,905 was raised through other trading activities that included raffles, lotteries, campaigns, appeals and fundraising events.
+In 2019, the Fundraising total was therefore € 594,762.

-Income generating services including training accounted for €159,069 in income, while non-HSE grants including those in relation to Training For Success; National Lottery and Community Enhancement Schemes amounted to €143,589.
-Investment & other income was €44,174.
+Income generating services including training accounted for €188,564 in income, while non-HSE grants including those in relation to Training For Success (Mayo Sligo Leitrim Education Training Board); National Lottery, Slaintecare Integration Fund and the Support Scheme for National Organisations amounted to €178,373.
+Investment & other income was €9,616.

-Our total expenditure in 2018 was €1,908,487.
-Of every €1 we spent in 2018, 74c went to direct charitable objectives, which consists of information & support (39c); training & education (17c); awareness raising (8c); advocacy (5c) and epilepsy research (5c).
+Our total expenditure in 2019 was €1,728,249.
+Of every €1 we spent in 2019, 81 cents went to direct charitable objectives, which consists of information & support (40c); training & education (23c); awareness raising (8c); advocacy (6c) and epilepsy research (4c).

-The nature of our work, providing personalised support services to people with epilepsy and their families is highly dependent on direct staffing resources, and in 2018, 59% of all expenditure was pay-related.
-We employ 28 people (23 WTE) and the average salary paid is €34,000.
-No additional payments or bonuses of any kind are paid to Epilepsy Ireland employees apart from employer pension fund contributions (€57,674 in 2018).
+63% of all expenditure was pay-related in 2019.
+The average salary paid was €34,400 (€41,600 per WTE).
+No additional payments or bonuses of any kind are paid to Epilepsy Ireland employees apart from employer pension fund contributions (€57,684 in 2019).
 In 2009 all staff took a 3% pay cut across the board which was reversed after 8 years on 1st January 2017.

 Since 2016, we are reporting on all salaries over €60,000 in bands of €10,000 as per the Statement of Recommended Practice (SORP) for Charities.
-In 2018, one employee earned between €80,000 and €90,000; no employees earned between €70,000 and €80,000 or between €60,000 and €70,000.
+In 2019, one employee earned between €80,000 and €90,000; no employees earned between €70,000 and €80,000 and one employee earned between €60,000 and €70,000.
 Our Board members and members of our sub-committees are volunteers who donate freely their time, skills and experience.